-(1) Note: We recommend that you leave the default options (Dynamic 20 / 40 MHz for the 2.4 GHz radio and Dynamic 20 / 40 / 80 MHz for the 5 GHz radio).
-The access point can automatically select the best channel width for its WiFi environment.
+Note: We recommend that you leave the default options (20 MHz for the 2.4 GHz radio and 40 MHz for the 5 GHz radios).

-The WiFi mode (see Change the WiFi mode for a radio on page 92) determines if you can set the channel width, and if so, which channel widths are available.
+The WiFi mode (see Change the WiFi mode for a radio on page 88) determines if you can set the channel width, and if so, which channel widths are available.